stevecook23/foodshop/README.md

 ## Credits
 ### Text Content
-Text for the site was created by me.
+Text for the site is original and is by the site's creator.

 ### Media
 All media on this site was sourced from [pxhere.com ](https://pxhere.com/) and is used free of royalty or copyright, and with permission, under the Creative Commons Zero (CC0) license.
 Individual image attribution is not required under that licence.